crossplane/oam-kubernetes-runtime/design/one-pager-trait-workload-interaction-mechanism.md

 ## Impact to the existing system
 Here are the impacts of this mechanism to the existing OAM components
-- ApplicationConfiguration: This mechanism requires minimum changes in the applicationConfiguration controller.
+- ApplicationConfiguration: This mechanism requires minimum changes in the applicationConfiguration controller except that it now needs to check if a trait is "oamAware".
 - Workload: This mechanism does not affect workload controller implementation.
 - Trait: This mechanism is optional so all existing trait controller still works.
-This mechanism requires modification to any existing trait that wants to take advantage of extensibility of OAM.
+This mechanism requires modification to any existing trait and its traitDefintion that wants to take advantage of extensibility of OAM.
 Any trait that only applies to a certain type of workload, such as `EtcdBackup` trait, doesn't need to use this mechanism.
 - WorkloadDefinition: workload owners can modify the existing workloadDefinition if needed.